 The policies indicate that following an investigation of sexual abuse of a resident, the resident shall be informed as to whether the allegation has been determined to be substantiated, unsubstantiated or unfounded.
-The Facility Director/PREA Compliance Manager is responsible to present to the resident the Notification of Outcome of Allegation form which the resident signs.
+The Facility Director is responsible to present to the resident the Notification of Outcome of Allegation form which the resident signs.
 This form is retained in the investigative file of the corresponding PREA incident.
 If the facility did not conduct the investigation, the facility shall request the relevant information from the investigative agency in order to inform the resident.
 The policy further states that following a resident's allegation that an employee has committed sexual abuse against the resident the facility is required to inform the resident of the outcome of the investigation, unless the facility has determined that the allegation was unfounded.
-Following a resident's allegation that another resident sexually abused him/her, the agency shall inform the resident of the outcome of the investigation.
+Following a resident's allegation that another resident sexually abused him, the agency shall inform the resident of the outcome of the investigation.
 The facility's obligation to notify the resident shall terminate if the resident is released from custody.
-There was one allegation of sexual abuse or sexual assault in the last 12 months.
-The PREA compliance manager notified the resident of the outcome of the investigations.
-A review of policies, notification to residents and interview with the PCM verified compliance with this standard.
+There were two allegation of sexual abuse or sexual assault in the last 12 months.
+Both cases are still open.
+A review of policies and interview with the PCM verified compliance with this standard.